 I bring my studio kit and everything I need for newborn photos to your home, including a beanbag for photographing baby on and a selection of coloured blanket backdrops.
 If you have any special mementoes - a personal blanket, a soft toy, etc - that you'd like included, then please have these to hand.
 When you book, I'll provide an advice sheet with a little more information on the space I need and what to have ready when I arrive.

 Will you pose my baby or use props?

 My relaxed natural style means I don't use many props and I like to pose babies as you might find them authentically.
 You're unlikely to chance upon a baby in a flowerpot or bucket, and you would never find them holding their own head up on their hands, so I don't photograph them like this.
 If that's what you'd like, then I'd be happy to put you in touch with trained local photographers that can give you this.
 But hopefully you're here because you like a more natural style.
-I will use some very simple posing to give you beautiful natural photos of your baby.
+I will use some simple gentle posing to give you beautiful natural photos of your baby.

 What should I dress my baby in?

-Although I don't use many props, I do like to dress babies for their photo session.
 I bring a few simple outfits and wraps as these look more professional in photos.
 It's also lovely to take photos of babies in their bare skin as it highlights their newness.
 I have a few hats and headbands that we can use, but I keep it small and very simple.
 When you book, I'll provide you with more info about what to dress them in before their session.